 - Choose for how long the event must be true before a notification is sent.

 - Example: If a door is unlocked, should the notification be sent immediately or should it be delayed by a specified number of minutes?

 - NOTE: If the event you are monitoring becomes false before the specified time has elapsed, such as the lock being once again locked before the 2 minute wait time has been reached as in the example below, then no notification will be sent until the event state is true for the number of minutes you define.

 - Specify how frequently you would like to be notified about an event.
 Toggle the switch for Only once per day, to limit notifications to one per a single 24 hour period, or you can limit the notifications to once within a specified number of minutes for events that may fluctuate frequently, such the temperature rise or fall.

 Configure notification types

 - Choose the type of notification you want.
-You may send audio, SMS text notifications or notifications via an app such as Pushover.
+You may send audio, text notifications via an app such as the Hubitat Elevation app for Android and iOS or Pushover.
 Multiple users may be notified, and it is possible to have simultaneous text, and text to speech audio notifications.

 - You may enter custom messages to include in your text notification.

 - You may also add %device%, %value%, %text%, %time%, and %date% to include these variables in the message.